 Choose "Careers & Majors," then "Help – Choosing a Career" for a free career test.
 Then choose "Careers and Majors Index" for information about specific careers and how to receive training.

 Several self-assessments as well as career information and videos.

 16PF – Cost: $20

-The 16 Personality Factors is an extensive personality test that identifies your preferences in sixteen areas such as warmth and stability.
+The 16 Personality Factors is an extensive personality test that identifies your preferences in 16 areas, such as warmth and stability.
 Examining your personality is beneficial for self-exploration and career exploration.
 Pick up materials at the Career and Counseling Center.
-Plan one hour for the test, 30-50 minutes for interpretation with a counselor.
+Plan one hour for the test and 30-50 minutes for interpretation with a counselor.

 The Myers-Briggs Type Indicator – Cost: $20

 This widely used test identifies your personality type.
-Use the type information to identify your strengths and weakness, or take the career version to explore best fit career fields.
+Use the type information to identify your strengths and weaknesses, or take the career version to explore best-fit career fields.
 Can be combined with the Strong Interest Inventory.
 Contact the Career & Counseling Center to get started.

 The Keirsey Temperament Sorter

 This is a free 70-question test to identify your personality type.
 Although they ask you to pay for a more complete report, the mini-report you get for free is still interesting.